Engineering

 What does it show?

-The system in question has a single job—you should track everything that could possibly go wrong with this and plot it against time, so you can get a sense of the impact of a problem.
+The system in question has a single job—you should track everything that could go wrong with this and plot it against time, so you can get a sense of the impact of a problem.

 If an engineer is looking at your system dashboard then they already know something is up!
-The UX and structure should help them deepen this understanding, allowing them to describe how bad the impact is, how customers are affected and whether it’s currently getting worse.
+The UX and structure should help them deepen this understanding, allowing them to describe how bad the impact is, how customers are affected, and whether it’s currently getting worse.

 Questions this dashboard should help you answer include: